colinpotter/netce.com/README.md

 $ python3 manage.py migrate
 $ python3 manage.py test
 ```
-*If you would like to set up the server to check the admin pages and import a
+*If you would like to set up the server to run, check the admin pages, and
-few sample questions and choices you can do the following:*
+import a few sample questions and choices you can do the following:*
 ```
 $ python3 manage.py createsuperuser
 $ python3 manage.py runserver